tinnulion/rend/README.md

 Everything one needs in the single file with ~ 175 lines of Python code.

+## How to start?

+Fork this repo, add HTML, images, CSS, JavaScript files to it, fill rend.conf, test how everything's working commit, push, clone repo on remote server and generate website.
+Done.

 ## Filling in rend.conf

 The only thing you need to build static website is configuration file called `rend.conf`.